-Across the road from the beach is the large, shallow lagoon enclosed within a sand spit and connected to the ocean by a tidal channel at the one end.
+Across the road from the beach is Esquimalt Lagoon National Migratory Bird Sanctuary — a large, shallow lagoon enclosed within a sand spit and connected to the ocean by a tidal channel at the one end.
 It's a favourite spot for birdwatchers and kayakers.

-The Lagoon is one of seven Migratory Bird Sanctuaries in British Columbia, and an important stopover for birds journeying between North and South America.
+The lagoon is one of seven Migratory Bird Sanctuaries in British Columbia, and an important stopover for birds journeying between North and South America.
 Look around and you’ll see Blue Herons perched high in the evergreens and Bald Eagles soaring overhead.
 Please keep dogs on-leash to protect this sensitive habitat and nesting area.
-View a map of on-leash and off-leash areas at Esquimalt Lagoon.

 People flock to the lagoon to see the wildlife, walk along the beach, picnic, beach comb, sun bathe on the sand, splash in the cool water, kayak and scuba dive.